San Juan River water or watershed scenery in New Mexico

 If the San Juan is crowded, weedy, or release-complicated, compare the Chama, Pecos, or Cimarron reports before forcing a technical tailwater day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 New Mexico lists the San Juan below Navajo Dam as Special Trout Water with Quality Water rules and tackle limits.
 Check the current NMDGF rule book and state park notices before fishing.

 Navajo Dam and Quality Water

-Primary special-regulation tailwater focus for this report.
+Primary special fishing rule tailwater focus for this report.

 Texas Hole and Flats context